What to Wear in Thailand: Everything You Need to Know377

 Even though Thailand is a magnet for tourists from around the globe, the locals dress very modestly.
 Not only do visitors pay respect by wearing appropriate clothes, but it also keeps them cool and calm in the hot and humid Thai environment.

-The broad impression of cleanliness is significant in Thailand, which pertains to what you wear and your body.
+The broad impression of cleanliness is significant in Thailand, as it pertains to what you wear and your body.

 Wear Clean Clothes and Shower Often